leonardosecchin/scaled-algencan/README.md

 **Scaled Algencan** is a modification of Algencan that implements the additional option of scaling the final solution, as described in

-> R. Andreani, G. Haeser, M.L.
+> [R. Andreani, G. Haeser, M.L.
 Schuverdt, L.D.
 Secchin, P. J. S. Silva.
 "On scaled stopping criteria for a safeguarded augmented
-Lagrangian method with theoretical guarantees", 2020 (submmited).
+Lagrangian method with theoretical guarantees", 2020.](http://www.optimization-online.org/DB_HTML/2020/08/7985.html)

 Scaled Algencan was implemented over the Algencan 3.1.1 code.